andyhsu10/2023-rise-ds-nostr-assignment/README.md

 ### Phase 3

 - Copy `.env.example` to `.env` and fill in the values
-- Start the cockroach DB by: `docker compose up -d`
+- Start the RabbitMQ and cockroach DB by: `docker compose up -d`
 - Start the aggregator by: `make aggregate`
+- To see the events stored in DB: `make view`

 ## Questions